saloniamatteo/openalias/README.md

 Each requested domain is checked for presence of `RRSIG` records, which confirm DNSSEC validity.

-The validation is done with the following command: `host -t RRSIG <domain>`, where `<domain>` corresponds to the requested domain, already sanitized.
+The validation is done with the following command: `dig <domain> ds`, where `<domain>` corresponds to the requested domain, already sanitized.
+Please make sure your system has the `dig` command!
+This is typically provided by `bind9-dnsutils` or `bind-tools`.

 The results are then displayed on top of the records table, showing a white check mark on a green background (✅),